 Children in older age groups have designated "sharing days or show-n-tell" to bring items from home to share with their class.
-You may encourage your child to pick one item to share before class.
+You may permit your child to pick one item to share before class.
 Please put the item in a bag with the child's name on the outside for easy identification.
 After sharing during circle time, the items will be kept in the cubbies.
 Please speak to your child's teacher for more information about the class procedures.
 "Sharing" items may not be any object which encourages violence in any form.
-Items not allowed: guns, knives, swords, action figures or any item that encourage aggression.
+Items not allowed: guns, knives, swords, action figures or any item that encourages aggression.
 Please remember that sharing day is an optional activity.
 Books and items related to the current units of study are welcome at any time.
 The same rules apply to these items.
-Nothing that encourages aggression or violence will be allowed inside the Center.
+Items that encourage aggression or violence are not permitted.